 I usually pride myself on writing a pretty solid resume and cover letter.
 As a writing enthusiast and grammar nerd, I shoot for accuracy and clarity in all written communication.

 But I definitely screwed up a few things when I was creating my non-clinical resumes and cover letters.
+Big time.

 Cover letter mistakes:

 - I wasn’t answering the question: Why the heck was I leaving patient care?